Robust Estimation and Inference in Panels with Interactive Fixed Effects: Asymptotic results

 \item For any sequence of matrices $A=A_{N,T}(X,Z)$ that is a function of $X,Z_1,\ldots,Z_k$, we have $\langle A, U \rangle_F = \mathcal{O}_{\Theta,\mathcal{P}}(\|A\|_F)$.

 \end{enumerate} \end{assumption}

-Assumption \ref{ass: factor model}(\ref{item: NC}) is a generalized non-collinearity condition, which requires that there is enough variation in the regressors after concentrating out $2R$ arbitrary factors.
+Assumption \ref{ass: factor model}\eqref{item: NC} is a generalized non-collinearity condition, which requires that there is enough variation in the regressors after concentrating out $2R$ arbitrary factors.
 It is closely related to Assumption~A of \cite{bai2009panel}, but our version here avoids mentioning the unobserved factor loadings.
 The same generalized non-collinearity assumption is imposed in \cite{MoonWeidner2015}.
 The assumption would be violated if some linear combination $W \cdot \gamma$ of the covariates were to have rank smaller or equal to $2R$.
 In particular, ``low-rank regressors'' are ruled out by this condition.
+Intuitively, Assumption \ref{ass: factor model}(\ref{item: NC}) holds provided that $X_{it}$ and $Z_{it}$ have non-collinear idiosyncratic components.
+This intuition is formalized in Appendix~\ref{appendix:VerifyAss2i}, where we also show that, when $X$ is the only regressor in the model (i.e.,\ $K=0$), then Assumption~\ref{ass: X decomposition}\eqref{V_assump} and \eqref{H_assump} below already guarantee that Assumption \ref{ass: factor model}(\ref{item: NC}) holds.